simonecorsi/awesome/README.md

 *   [vercel/hyper](https://github.com/vercel/hyper) - A terminal built on web technologies
 *   [sahat/satellizer](https://github.com/sahat/satellizer) - Token-based AngularJS Authentication
 *   [angular-ui/ui-router](https://github.com/angular-ui/ui-router) - The de-facto solution to flexible routing with nested views in AngularJS
-*   [leongersen/noUiSlider](https://github.com/leongersen/noUiSlider) - noUiSlider is a lightweight JavaScript range slider library with full multi-touch support.
-It fits wonderfully in responsive designs and has no dependencies.
+*   [leongersen/noUiSlider](https://github.com/leongersen/noUiSlider) - noUiSlider is a lightweight, ARIA-accessible JavaScript range slider with multi-touch and keyboard support.
+It is fully GPU animated: no reflows, so it is fast; even on older devices.
+It also fits wonderfully in responsive designs and has no dependencies.
 *   [t4t5/sweetalert](https://github.com/t4t5/sweetalert) - A beautiful replacement for JavaScript's "alert"
 *   [NarrativeScience/log.io](https://github.com/NarrativeScience/log.io) - Real-time log monitoring in your browser
 *   [railsware/upterm](https://github.com/railsware/upterm) - A terminal emulator for the 21st century.